 In terms of bathymetry, artifacts are distortions or other types of error that may appear in the gridded set.
 They may be produced by some form of processing error.
 This may occur in the primary data collection when the data are being processed to remove extraneous noise or during the gridding process.

-A list of reported bugs for GEBCO's gridded data sets is maintained at the British Oceanographic Data Centre.
+We maintain a list of reported bugs for GEBCO's gridded data sets.

 Above is a section of the Reykjanes Ridge to the southeast of Iceland, note the apparent 'sharpness' of detail in the region running NE-SW, (which shows sub-sampled multibeam bathymetry data) compared to the much smoother areas to the southeast.
 There are a few thin 'stripes' or lines over this southeastern area and they represent single-beam echo-sounding lines that were used to constrain the satellite-predicted bathymetry.